-It is critical people understand if they or someone they know experiences the signs of stroke, including facial drooping, arm weakess, or speech changes, they must call triple zero (000) immediately.
+It is critical Queenslanders understand if they or someone they know experiences the signs of stroke, including facial drooping, arm weakess, or speech changes, they must call triple zero (000) immediately.

-a.
-The Chief Medical Officer, and all State and Territory Chief Health Officers, continue to urge people not to avoid hospital if they are unwell, and reassure the public that hospitals will not be overburdened by patients seeking emergency medical treatment.
+- a.
+The QLD Chief Health Officer to continue to urge people not to avoid hospital if they are unwell, and reassure the public that hospitals will not be overburdened by patients seeking emergency medical treatment. - b.
+Increased investment in F.A.S.T.
+(Face.
+Arms.
+Speech.
+Time) signs of stroke education, empowering Queenslanders to seek help at the first sign of stroke.